Ear Wax: How To Know If You Have Too Much Ear wax?

 Is earwax a bad thing?

-Some ear wax is not a bad thing, so don’t be alarmed if a little bit of wax is present.
+Generally, ear wax is not a bad thing, so don’t be alarmed if a little bit of wax is present.
 By looking in your ear canal, your audiologist will see if you need any ear wax removed.

 If you feel some discomfort or itchiness in your ear and would like to see an audiologist for a proper checkup, we can help.
 HearCare Audiology offers hearing diagnostics and evaluations for any hearing concerns.